-The Purdue University College of Veterinary Medicine presents Distinguished Alumni Awards annually at a special Awards Celebration, which is held as part of the Purdue Veterinary Medicine Fall Conference for Veterinarians and Veterinary Technicians each September.
-Nominations are due by February.
+The Purdue University College of Veterinary Medicine presents Distinguished Alumni Awards annually at a special Awards Celebration, which is held as part of the Purdue Veterinary Conference for Veterinarians and Veterinary Technicians each September.
+Nominations are due in March.
 Nomination instructions and materials are available via the links listed below:

 The Distinguished Alumnus Award dates back to 1978, when the first award was given posthumously to Dr. David Mullis (PU DVM '67).
 The award was established by the members of the Class of 1967 as a memorial tribute to their classmate.
 A total of 56 of the College's more than three-thousand Doctor of Veterinary Medicine graduates have been honored as Distinguished Alumni.